-- Do not place anything on the filler panel or luggage cover.
-Such items may be thrown about and possibly injure people in the vehicle during sudden braking or an accident. (secure all items in a safe place.) - Do not drive with objects left on top of the instrument panel.
+- Never allow anyone to ride in the enlarged trunk.
+It is not designed for passengers.
+They should ride in their seats with their seat belts properly fastened.
+Otherwise, they are much more likely to suffer serious bodily injury, in the event of sudden braking or a collision. - Do not place anything on the filler panel behind the rear seatback.
+Such items may be thrown about and possibly injure people in the vehicle during sudden braking or an accident. - Do not drive with objects left on top of the instrument panel.
 They may interfere with the driver's field of view.
 Or they may move during sharp vehicle acceleration or turning, and impair the driver's control of the vehicle.
 In an accident they may injure the vehicle occupants.